forrestwilkins/simplr/README.md

 ## Simplr

-Simplr, a voting platform for horizontal, cooperative resource management.
+Simplr, a voting platform for horizontal resource management.

 ## FOSS